Performance of Self

 Landau’s debut album with Wild Up, you of all things, featured the Icelandic female choir Graduale Nobili.
 Landau has performed with Los Angeles Master Chorale, LA Phil, NY Phil, The Scottish Ensemble, ICKAmsterdam / Ballet National de Marseille, Ate9 dANCE cOMPANY (for whom he composed the score to their “mouth to mouth”) The Industry, and Iceland Symphony Orchestra, as well as artists like Robin Pecknold, serpentwithfeet, Jherek Bischoff, Miya Folick, Ellen Reid, Jacob Cooper, Nadia Sirota, Nico Muhly, Daniel Bjarnason, Dirty Projectors, and more.
 He’s recorded with Caroline Shaw, Amanda Palmer, Rebekka Karijord, Vampire Weekend, and The Weeknd.
 His singing can be heard on Simon Franglen’s scores for Avatar: The Way of Water and Avatar: Fire and Ash.
 Landau worked as lead copyist, orchestrator, conductor, and performer on David Longstreth’s score for The Legend of Ochi.

-Beth Morrison Projects (BMP) is one of the foremost creators and producers of new opera-theater and music theater, with a fierce commitment to leading the industry into the future, cultivating a new generation of talent, and telling the stories of our time.
-Founded by “contemporary opera mastermind” (Los Angeles Times) Beth Morrison, who was honored as one of Musical America’s Artists of the Year/Agents of Change in 2020, BMP has grown into “a driving force behind America’s thriving opera scene” (Financial Times), with Opera News declaring that the company, “more than any other … has helped propel the art form into the twenty-first century.”
-Operating across the US and internationally, with offices in Brooklyn and Los Angeles, BMP’s unique model offers living composers support, guidance, and freedom to experiment, allowing them to create singularly innovative and impactful projects.
-Since forming in 2006, the company has commissioned, developed, produced, and toured over 50 works in 14 countries around the world, including the Pulitzer Prize-winning chamber operas Angel’s Bone and p r i s m.
+Beth Morrison Projects (BMP) is the foremost creator and producer of new opera-theatre and music theatre in the United States, with a fierce commitment to leading the industry into the future, cultivating a new generation of talent, and telling the stories of our time.
+Founded by “contemporary opera mastermind” (LA Times) Beth Morrison, who was honored as Musical America’s Artist of the Year/Agent of Change, BMP has grown into “a driving force behind America’s thriving opera scene” (Financial Times), with Opera News declaring that the company, “more than any other… has helped propel the art form into the twenty-first century.”
+Operating across the US and internationally, with offices in Brooklyn and Los Angeles, BMP’s unique model offers living composers the support, guidance, and freedom to experiment, allowing them to create singularly innovative and impactful projects.
+Since forming in 2006, the company has commissioned, developed, produced and toured over 65 works in 14 countries around the world, including the Pulitzer Prize-winning chamber operas Angel’s Bone (Du Yun/ Vavrek) and p r i s m (Reid/ Perkins).
 In 2013, BMP co-founded the PROTOTYPE Festival with HERE, which has been called “utterly essential” (The New York Times), “indispensable” (The New Yorker), and “one of the world’s top festivals of contemporary opera and theater” (Associated Press).
+As of 2026, BMP is the sole curator and producer of the PROTOTYPE Festival.